RaghavKej/dash-testbed-docs/README.md

 - go to https://dash.erg.abdn.ac.uk

 ### Running experiments over the satellite link
-- connect using one of the provided green ethernet cables from your laptop to ports FN3/2/041 on the wall to the left of the testbed.
+- connect using one of the provided green ethernet cable from your laptop to ports FN3/2/041 on the wall to the left of the testbed.
 This will give you an connection over the satellite network.
 - check this has worked by pinging from your laptop (```ping 8.8.8.8```).
 You should see a latency of around 640ms.
 - Go to https://dash.erg.abdn.ac.uk